Board of Directors

 Katharine Herrman worked in public libraries for almost twenty years with a specialty in library services for children and families.
 Before taking a professional hiatus to raise her own family, Katharine served as the Project Manager for the Kraft Great Kids Read program at the Chicago Public Library, where she had the privilege to manage the museum passport program and to work with families in twenty-four diverse neighborhoods throughout Chicago.

 In addition to her library work, Katharine has written several articles for the Louisa May Alcott Encyclopedia and self published a chapbook of poetry.
 Since 2019, she has written and shared a short story nearly every day.
-She has been homeschooling her son and daughter since 2017 and is grateful for public libraries and local arts organizations.

 Katharine believes that the arts should be accessible to everyone, regardless of age, socio-economic status, or ability.
 Her own children have participated in programs through Spotlight Performance Academy since January 2019 and she is delighted to sing with the Community Choir.